lowRISC/opentitan/hw/ip/pwrmgr/doc/dv/index.md

 These tasks are started by the parent sequence's `pre_start` task, and terminated gracefully in the parent sequence's `post_start` task.

+The test sequences besides the base are as follows:
-The `pwrmgr_smoke_vseq` sequence tests the pwrmgr through POR, entry and exit from software initiated low power and reset.
+* `pwrmgr_smoke_vseq` tests the pwrmgr through POR, entry and exit from software initiated low power and reset.

-The `pwrmgr_wakeup_vseq` sequence checks the transitions to low power and the wakeup settings.
+* `pwrmgr_wakeup_vseq` checks the transitions to low power and the wakeup settings.
   It randomizes wakeup inputs, wakeup enables, the wakeup info capture enable, and the interrupt enable.

-The `pwrmgr_clks_en_vseq` sequence checks that the peripheral clock enables match the settings of the `control` CSR during low power.
+* `pwrmgr_clks_en_vseq` checks that the peripheral clock enables match the settings of the `control` CSR during low power.
   It uses a subset of the wakeup sequence.

-The `pwrmgr_aborted_lowpower_vseq` sequence creates scenarios that lead to aborting a lowpower transition.
+* `pwrmgr_aborted_lowpower_vseq` creates scenarios that lead to aborting a lowpower transition.
   The abort can be due to the processor waking up very soon, or otp, lc, or flash being busy.

-The `pwrmgr_reset_vseq` sequence checks the pwrmgr response to resets and reset enables.
+* `pwrmgr_reset_vseq` checks the pwrmgr response to resets and reset enables.

-The `pwrmgr_escalation_reset_vseq` sequence checks the response to an escalation reset.
+* `pwrmgr_escalation_reset_vseq` checks the response to an escalation reset.

-The `pwrmgr_reset_wakeup_vseq` sequence aligns reset and wakeup from low power.
+* `pwrmgr_reset_wakeup_vseq` aligns reset and wakeup from low power.

-The `pwrmgr_lowpower_wakeup_race_vseq` sequence aligns a wakeup event coming in proximity to low power entry.
+* `pwrmgr_lowpower_wakeup_race_vseq` aligns a wakeup event coming in proximity to low power entry.
   Notice the wakeup is not expected to impact low power entry, since it is not sampled at this time.

 #### Functional coverage
 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
 The following covergroups have been developed to prove that the test intent has been adequately met:
-* wakeup_cg
-* lowpower_clock_enables_cg
+* `wakeup_ctrl_cg` covers wakeup and capture control.
+* `wakeup_intr_cg` covers control of the interrupt due to a wakeup.
+* `clock_enables_cg` covers clock controls.
 * reset_cg
 * reset_lowpower_distance_cg